Thank you, Chairman D'Amato. I also wish to thank Senator Gramm from my home state of Texas for his support and friendship over the past years.

-As Mayor I have experienced the problems and triumphs of rebuilding our poorest neighborhoods, while at the same time, addressing the tremendous population growth and expansion which drain existing capital resources and increases the level of demand on city services.
-While Mayor, I also had the opportunity to serve with several state and national organizations that advocate the needs of America's cities-including the Texas Municipal League and the U.S. Conference of Mayors.
+My home of Laredo, Texas is one of the fastest growing communities in this nation, second only to Las Vegas.
+As a lifelong resident of this border community and as its Mayor for the past seven years, I have experienced the problems and triumphs of rebuilding our poorest neighborhoods, while at the same time addressing the tremendous population growth and expansion which drain existing capital resources and increases the level of demand on city services.

 Home | Menu | Links | Info | Chairman's Page